J9NIC3/YDCP-projects/README.md

-Other than myemotionsstackcards, every other project was done in class with materials prepared by the mentor.
+Other than myemotions_stacked.html, SPS.html and game.html, every other project was done in class with materials prepared by the mentor.